 Investigates a topic of current interest in Sociology which will be announced by the instructor when the course is scheduled.
-Prerequisite(s): HUM 200-299

 Privacy

 This course explores current conceptualizations of and behaviors about privacy.
 It is a reading-intensive, film-based, senior-level seminar on the design and engineering of privacy, the case law and policy aspects of privacy, professions deeply engaged in issues of privacy, the commercial business of privacy, and the cultural and cross-cultural cognitive, personal, and interpersonal behaviors of privacy.